 The contractor shall install RCMP supplied radio transceiver and RCMP supplied loud hailer/siren units in the mount with docking station/relay box.
 This includes the installation of the mount in RCMP cars/trucks and any modifications necessary to mount/housing.
-The contractor shall install the antenna and cable on Page 30 of - de 52 roof mount.
+The contractor shall install the antenna and cable on roof mount.
 The contractor shall install the loudhailer/siren speaker mounted under the hood or externally.